 Hours are: Part time

-Contract is: Temporary
+Contract is: Fixed term

-Context of the role:
+Job description: Context of the role:

-This post is funded by Macmillan Cancer Support and based at our Churchill hospital office this post will work alongside three other part time benefits advisers to deliver full casework service for people affected by cancer, including disability benefits and other sources of financial support such as grants and help with health and travel costs.
+This post is funded by Macmillan Cancer Support and based at our Churchill hospital office.
+This post will work alongside three other part time benefits advisers to deliver full casework service for people affected by cancer, including disability benefits and other sources of financial support such as grants and help with health and travel costs.